andy-maier/gitsurvival/README.md

 Git survival stuff
 ==================

-SOme scripts and hints, without any warranty that they work.
+Some scripts and guides, without any warranty that they work.

 This is really meant for my personal use, but feel free to use it, or comment on it.
+Or create issues, if you feel like it.

 License: Public domain.